 The harvest season brings a wealth of gastronomic festivals throughout Italy.
-You could probably find one for every day of the month of September.
-The Festa of the Duck is held at Desenzano on Lake Garda, of the Wild Boar at Capalbio in Tuscany, of the Octopus at Portovenere in Tuscany, of the Mushrooms at Budoia in Friuli-Venezia-Giulia and Lucca in Tuscany.
+You could probably find one for every day of September.
+For example, the Festa of the Duck is held at Desenzano on Lake Garda, of the Wild Boar at Capalbio in Tuscany, of the Octopus at Portovenere, of the Mushrooms at Budoia in Friuli-Venezia-Giulia and Lucca in Tuscany.

-Among the many Grape festivals, the most famous is probably that of Marino in the Castelli Romani in Latium where a huge fountain spouts white wine instead of water.
+Among the many Grape festivals, the most famous is Marino in the Castelli Romani in Latium, where a vast fountain spouts white wine instead of water.

-La Vendemmia della Nonna: Held each year at Castagnole Monferrato near Asti in Piedmont, with the harvesting and stomping of the grapes in the old manner.
-Afterward there is a big dinner featuring polenta with anchovy sauce.
+La Vendemmia della Nonna is held each year at Castagnole Monferrato near Asti in Piedmont, with the harvesting and stomping of the grapes in the old manner.
+Afterward, there is a big dinner featuring polenta with anchovy sauce.

 Sagra della Nocciola: Held in Castellero in Piedmont.
 The highlight is a footrace through the hazelnuts.
-Homemade tortes, cakes, and sweets are handed out and prizes given for he best nuts.
+Homemade tortes, cakes, and sweets are handed out, and prizes are given for the best nuts.

-Sarga degli Stacchioddi: Held at Latiano in Puglia, this fair celebrates a type of homemade pasta that is shaped into little curved disks and served with a tomato sauce and sour ricotta cheese.
+Sarga degli Stacchioddi: Held at Latiano in Puglia, this fair celebrated a type of homemade pasta shaped into little curved disks and served with a tomato sauce and sour ricotta cheese.